sandstro/angular-form-validation-demo/README.md

-# angular-form-validation-demo
+## angular-form-validation-demo

-When using Chrome, run program with a server environment (MAMP, node or similar) to prevent Cross Origin request error provided by XMLHttpRequest (Angular templating).
+When using Chrome, run program with a provided node environment to prevent Cross Origin request error by XMLHttpRequest (Angular templating).

+## Setup
+* npm install
+* node server.js
+* Open Chrome at localhost:3000